Pair Programming: Better Than Adderall

 This is the story of how Pivotal Labs’ Extreme Programming practices not only have the ability to transform bloated, slow-moving enterprise software development teams but also have the power to promote inclusive and neurodiverse groups of software engineers.
 Matt’s journey to find a workplace that nourishes his strengths has taught him the value of bringing neuroatypical individuals together to form teams that benefit from broad and divergent thinking.

-I use the story arc of my life and career, as a developer with ADD and learning disabilities, in order to share a message that we should all be seeking work environments that nourish our strengths.
+I use the story arc of my life and career in order to share a message that we should all be seeking work environments that nourish our strengths.
+I share the extreme challenges I faced as a developer with ADD and learning disabilities before I discovered Extreme Programming practices, like pair programming and TDD, helped me be a productive member of a team.
 I talk about how neurodiversity helps teams be more efficient and creative in building software.
-I transition back and forth between older ways of building software and Agile in order to contrast for the audience the need to improve how we respond to a changing landscape.
-Specifically I go in-depth into some of the core practices of Extreme Programming, such as Pair Programming, Test Driven Development, and Empathy.
+I transition back and forth between older ways of building software (i.e. waterfall) and Agile in order to contrast for the audience the need to improve how we respond to a changing landscape.
+I share exciting stories from my work transforming the software development ability of the US Air Force, contrasting their failed billion dollar waterfall system to the scrappy agile shop we have helped them build in-house.
+Throughout the talk, I go in-depth into some of the core practices of Extreme Programming, such as Pair Programming, Test Driven Development, and Empathy.

 - Agile teams that are more diverse in their thinking perform best in today's changing world of software development